 - Restart your system.

-The video below also demonstrates the process.
+The video above also demonstrates the process.

 After restarting, your Mac-formatted drive should show up under This PC.
 This method only gives you read access to the drive.
 If you would like to edit or delete files, try one of the alternative methods below.

-This tool is fairly simple to use.
+This tool is simple to use.
 Connect your Mac-formatted drive to your Windows system, open HFSExplorer, and click File > Load File System From Device.
 HFSExplorer can automatically locate any connected devices with HFS+ file systems and open them.
 You can then extract files from the HFSExplorer window to your Windows drive.

 Unlike HFSExplorer, Paragon HFS+ for Windows provides full read/write access to Mac drives and promises high performance.
 It even integrates HFS+ file systems with Windows Explorer or File Explorer on Windows.
 Any Windows program can read from or write to the Mac drive.

-Bonus: Format the Drive
+Or Format the Mac Drive for Windows